MdAnassiddiqui/netflix-gpt/README.md

 -Bugfix :if the user is not logged in Redirect/browser to Login page and vice-versa.
 -unsubscribed to the onAuthStateChanged callback
 -Add hardcoded values to the constant file
+-Register TMDB API and create an app and get access token -Get Data from TMDB now playing movies list API -Custom Hook for Now Playing Movies
+-Create movieSlice
+-update Store with movies Data
+-Planning for MainContainer and Secondary container -fetch Data for trailer video
+-update store with Trailer video data
+-Embedded the youtube video and make it autoplay and mute -Tailwind Classes to make Main Container look awesome

 # Features
 -Login/Sign Up